4 Unbelievable Ways God Uses Our Failure For Our Good

 As an ALT whose job was to represent her country proudly and engage in cross-cultural exchanges, I was failing miserably.

 After struggling for months to figure out what I could do to be more involved in the community, I overheard a conversation between two villagers. who were thinking about taking cooking classes, and an idea came to mind.
-Why not host a few classes of my own and involve residents of the community who wanted to learn more about my culture?

 At first, I was nervous about the thought of hosting such an event, but eventually, I went to the Board of Education, shared my idea, and six weeks of hosting cooking and dance classes soon began.
-God was able to use another of my failures for my good.

 We all know the story of King David.
 David was a man who was loved by God and yet he was also a man who was seen as a failure in all senses of the word.
 David listed after Uriah’s wife.
 He had Uriah killed in battle.